cloudwego/cloudwego.github.io/content/en/docs/Tutorials/code-gen/combine_service.md

 ## Usage Scenarios

-There cloud be decades method defined in service, but only one or two methods is needed by client.
+There could be decades method defined in service, but only one or two methods is needed by client.
 Combine Service provides a way to split one service into several services.
 For Example, there is a `ExampleService`
 ```thrift